niuyeer/Parallel-processing-1/README.md

 # Parallel-processing-1
+ring toplogy
-ALL to all ring topology
+ALL to all ring broadcast and reduce.